drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_09.md

-# OR 3: Lesson Plan Lecture 1
+# OR 3: Lesson Plan Lecture 9
-## Extensive Form Games
+## Prisoner's Dilemma Tournament

 ### Aims of lecture

-At the end of this lecture students will be to:
+The aims of this lecture will be to have fun.
+Students will be introduced to concepts of repeated games through role play.

-- Represent a game in normal form;
-- Represent lack of information withing a normal form game;

 ### Timeline

 #### Before the lecture

-- NA
+- Invite the students to read about Axelrod's tournament.
+- Divide class in to 4 teams.
+(8 teams?
+4 in each room?)

 #### During the lecture

-- 0:20 mins
+- 0:5 mins

-    - VK: Introduction (what is game theory and 2/3rds of average game.)
+    - VK: Discuss that we're doing something different today
     - Students: Listen

-- 20:30 mins

-    - VK: Lecture on Normal Form representations
-    - Students: Listen

-- 30:35 mins

-    - VK: Solution to 2/3rds of average game
-    - Students: Listen (recieve chocolat)

-- 35:40 mins

-    - VK: Whole class activity (what about lack of information?)
-    - Students to try and figure out how to deal with lack of information.

-- 40:45 mins
+- 5:45 mins

-    - VK: Lecture on lack of information.
+    - VK: Run tournament (perhaps semi and finals?)
     - Students: Listen

 - 45:50 mins